 Trading and investing has been vital in how the financial world and we as a human race have evolved.
 From bartering one to one to trading in markets to the invention of the first coinage to international trade and now globalized finance.
 The world is ever-shrinking in terms of accessing investing and trading opportunities.
 The trick is finding what is right for you.

-Time frame Trading vs Investing
+Time Frame Trading Vs. Investing

 First, as it’s the most important factor is the time frame in which an asset is bought or sold.
-As a trader, you will only hold the asset of a short amount of time.
+As a trader, you will only hold the asset for a short amount of time.
 The goal is to buy the asset at a low price to then sell at a higher price.
 This is referred to as taking a “long position”.
 Cryptocurrencies have become popular to trade as their volatility creates never-ending opportunities to buy and sell at a profit or potentially a loss.
 Trading assets in a short time frame allows you to gain a profit for an asset in usually, a much quicker time frame than investing.
 Investing is characterized as holding and accumulating assets over a longer period.
 This could be years, decades.
-The benefit of investing, accumulating and holding various assets over a longer period of times has many benefits relating to minimizing risk, smoothing out volatility, tax implications, dividends benefits, bring down average entry price, stress, time management and opportunity mitigation to mention a few.
-Investing can be done by anyone, new or experienced and is a life skill everyone should learn.
-“It's just as profitable to spend time in the market, rather than timing the market“
+The benefit of investing, accumulating and holding various assets over a longer period of time has many benefits relating to minimizing risk, smoothing out volatility, tax implications, dividends benefits, bringing down average entry price, stress, time management, and opportunity mitigation to mention a few.
+Investing can be done by anyone, new or experienced, and is a life skill everyone should learn.
+“It's just as profitable to spend time in the market, rather than timing the market“.

 -Trading involves a shorter period to gain the maximum amount of profit.

 -Investors will likely buy, hold and accumulate an asset or set of assets over a longer period.

-Market Analysis & Strategy Trading vs Investing
+Market Analysis & Strategy Trading Vs. Investing

-Both investing and trading involve making educated guesses based on historical technical data and fundamental analysis of the past, current and future market conditions to develop an investing strategy.
+Both investing and trading involve making educated guesses based on historical technical data and fundamental analysis of the past, current, and future market conditions to develop an investing strategy.

-Hybrid approaches for trading and investing strategies can include asset price, indicators, averages, world events, news and even the weather to create a set of rules to dictate their trading strategy.
+Hybrid approaches for trading and investing strategies can include asset price, indicators, averages, world events, news, and even the weather to create a set of rules to dictate their trading strategy.
 For any beginner, simpler is better.
 A simple strategy employed by some investors is called: “dollar-cost averaging” which is the practice of investing in an asset recurring at the same time intervals in line with your overall investment size.
 An example would be buying $100 of a stock or asset every month before any other expenses.
-This buying, holding and accumulating helps to smooth our your average “entry” price to the asset.
+This buying, holding, and accumulating helps to smooth our your average “entry” price to the asset.
 When a market is down trending, you will accumulate more.

 Over the last three months, BTC has been incredibly volatile in its value and has risen by 170% from £3477 to £8176.
-From an investor point a view it would be a great time to buy bitcoin on the low of £3477 to hold the asset.
+From an investor's point of view, it would be a great time to buy bitcoin at a low of £3477 to hold the asset.
 From a trader’s point of view, there would have been many opportunities to buy and sell BTC in this time frame to gain a profit.

-Risk Trading vs Investing
+Risk Trading Vs. Investing